 - 1. Public Works continues to work toward the development of a Triple Bottom Line Cost/Benefit Tool as it continues to lead integrated efforts to address regional and community drainage needs. - 2.
-Public Works advanced the development of the Los Angeles River Master Plan Update.
-The final Steering Committee Meeting was held in December 2019 and the Steering Committee is currently reviewing a draft of the plan.
-The draft plan is expected to be available for public review in May 2020. - 3.
-The Los Angeles County Flood Control District entered into a public-private partnership agreement with The Ocean Cleanup, a Dutch nonprofit organization, to deploy a trash Interceptor at the mouth of Ballona Creek to enhance ongoing efforts to prevent debris from entering the ocean.
+Public Works advanced the development of the Los Angeles River Master Plan Update (LARMP) and is preparing a California Environmental Quality Act (CEQA) Programmatic Environmental Impact Report (PEIR).
+The public draft of the Plan and PEIR are expected to be available for public review in August 2020. - 3.
+In late 2019, the Los Angeles County Flood Control District entered into a public-private partnership agreement with The Ocean Cleanup, a Dutch nonprofit organization, to deploy a trash Interceptor at the mouth of Ballona Creek to enhance ongoing efforts to prevent debris from entering the ocean.
 Public Works is currently designing the anchoring system and coordinating with regulatory agencies to obtain the required permits.
 Securing an assembly/staging area for the Inceptor is being coordinated with the Los Angeles County Beaches & Harbors Department and The Ocean Cleanup.
-It is anticipated that the Interceptor will be deployed in the fall of 2020. - 4.
-Public Works continues to construct five regional stormwater capture projects: - Carson Stormwater and Urban Runoff Capture at Carriage Crest Park Project - Roosevelt Park Stormwater Capture Project - Ladera Park Stormwater Improvements Project - Gates Canyon Park Stormwater Improvements Project - Compton Creek Urban Runoff and Stormwater Capture Project at Earvin Magic Johnson Park Project
+It was anticipated that the Interceptor will be deployed in the fall of 2020.
+However, the COVID-19 pandemic has caused delays in the manufacturing of the trash interceptor.
+Deployment of the Interceptor is now anticipated to occur prior to the 2021-22 storm season.

+- 4. Public Works has completed or is nearing completion of five regional stormwater capture projects: - Carson Stormwater and Urban Runoff Capture at Carriage Crest Park Project - Roosevelt Park Stormwater Capture Project Completed April 2020 - Ladera Park Stormwater Improvements Project - Gates Canyon Park Stormwater Improvements Project - Compton Creek Urban Runoff and Stormwater Capture Project at Earvin Magic Johnson Park Project

 The projects will improve stormwater quality by diverting pollution away from our rivers, lakes, and streams.
 The projects all incorporate community enhancements such as new recreational features or drought tolerant landscaping.
-These projects are expected to be completed by Summer 2020, with possible ribbon-cutting ceremonies scheduled at a later date.
+The remaining projects are expected to be completed by summer 2020, with possible ribbon-cutting ceremonies scheduled at a later date.

 In addition, Public Works continues to construct the 103rd Street Green Improvement Project.
-The project will include bioswales, permeable concrete gutters, and drought tolerant landscaping.
-Construction of the project is scheduled to be completed by August 2020.
+The Project will include bioswales, permeable concrete gutters, and drought tolerant landscaping.
+Construction of the Project is scheduled to be completed by August 2020.